watty62/100-days-of-code/log.md

 * [FAQ](FAQ.md)
 * [Resources](resources.md)

+### Day 28: 2017-Jan-30
+**Today's Progress** VirtualEnv now all working.
+Installed my friend Andrew Sage's [Slackbot module](https://github.com/andrewsage/slackbot) which is packaged to install via pip.
+Created a new bot from it, using his Eventbrite example.
+Couldn't get it running.
+Spent an hour debugging to no avail.

+**Thoughts** Sleep on it - again!

 ### Day 27: 2017-Jan-29
 **Today's Progress** Fixed my VirtualEnv setup (I think) then spent a very long time trying to get a Python library work so that I could use it in my project in VirtualEnv.